Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

-Open chain movements are ones that happen when distal segments of the joints move in space.
+Open chain movements happen when distal segments of the joints move in space.
 This would be like leg extension exercises and the knee joint.

 Closed chain movements happen when the distal segments of joints are fixed in one spot.
 One example is a standing barbell squat.

-Movements of one joint will most likely influence the movements at the adjacent joints due to the many numbers of muscles and other sift tissues that cross multiple joints.
+Movements of one joint will most likely influence the movements at the adjacent joints due to the many numbers of muscles and other soft tissues that cross multiple joints.

-Hypermobile means that someone has more range of motion than is normal, and the opposite definition would be hypomobile.
+Hypermobile means that someone has more range of motion than is normal, and the opposite definition would be hypermobile.

 There are two types of movements for joints and ROM classifications.
-Active range of motion is the range that can be reached by voluntary movements and the contraction of skeletal muscles.
-Passive range of motion is the range of motion that can be reached by external ways.
+Active range of motion is the range that voluntary movements and the contraction of skeletal muscles can reach.
+Passive range of motion is the range of motion that can be reached externally.

-There are five factors of joint stability, or the resistance a joint has to displacement.
+There are five factors of joint stability or a joint’s resistance to displacement.

-- The ligaments of the body facilitate normal movements and resist movements that are excessive.
+- The ligaments of the body facilitate normal movements and resist excessive movements.

 - Tendons and muscles spanning a joint will enhance stability.

-- The fascia contribute to stability of a joint.
+- The fascia contributes to the stability of a joint.

 - The atmospheric pressure creates a larger force outside of the joint than the internal pressure does form within the joint.